10sec-project/10seconds/contrib/README.md

 All other packaging related files can be found in the [bitcoin-core/packaging](https://github.com/bitcoin-core/packaging) repository.

 ### [Builder keys](/contrib/builder-keys)
-PGP keys used for signing Biteducoin Core [release](/doc/release-process.md) results.
+PGP keys used for signing 10Seconds Core [release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.